FWasik/hydro-sys/README.md

 - http://localhost:8000/systems/hydroponic/?type=DWC&ordering=-timestamp

 Swagger is also included in the app.
-Swagger is also included in the app.
 I am aware that the Swagger configuration is quite basic, but I wanted to keep it as simple as possible.
 Here are the links (remember to start the app first):

 - [Swagger](http://localhost:8000/swagger/)
 - [REDOC delivered by Swagger](http://localhost:8000/redoc/)